-At the UWM School of Continuing Education you’ll find two levels of Ukrainian language courses.
+At the UWM School of Continuing Education you’ll find many levels of Ukrainian language courses.
 Learn vocabulary, grammar and syntax, correct pronunciation, the Cyrillic alphabet and conversation skills.
 In addition, you’ll also learn about this fascinating and beautiful culture.

 To register or find details on individual courses, select the course title below.

 10 Wed, Jan 17-Mar 20, 2024 Live Online

 6 Tue, Oct 31-Dec 12, 2023 Live Online

 6 Tue, Jan 16-Feb 20, 2024 Live Online

 6 Tue, Mar 5-Apr 9, 2024 Live Online

 6 Wed, Nov 1-Dec 13, 2023 Live Online